rashmichaudhary24/genai-learning-journal/21-Transformers.md

 ### Step 5 — Prediction

-The final decoder representation is projected into a vector whose length equals the model's vocabulary size.
+The final decoder representation is transformed into scores for every token in the model's vocabulary.
+These scores are then converted into probabilities before the next token is selected.

-Each value (called a logit) represents the model's score for one possible next token.

-Softmax converts these logits into a probability distribution.

-The model then selects (or samples) the next token.

 ---